Hyein0513/algo_assignment/README.md

-# algo_assignment
+# algo_assignment_2

 ##  Note on Report Submission
-It was only after the deadline that I realized the submitted report was an incomplete draft version.
+It was only after the deadline that I realized the submitted report was an incomplete version.
 While I fully understand that the evaluation will be based on the initially submitted report,
 I still felt it would be a shame not to share the completed final version.